Lundin Golf Club

 Lundin Golf Club traces its origins to a combined layout shared with Leven Links.
-Dating from May 8, 1868, there was an 18 hole out and back Old Tom Morris layout with a clubhouse at either end.
-By 1908, golf was so popular that multiple clubs with more than 1400 members sharing two clubhouses and one links made the situation untenable.
+Dating from May 8, 1868, there was an 18 hole, out-and-back Old Tom Morris layout with a clubhouse at either end.
+By 1908, golf was so popular that multiple clubs, with more than 1400 members, shared two clubhouses.
+Having just one golf course made the situation untenable. longterm.
 The clubs split each taking their respective holes east with Mile Dyke as the dividing line.
 To hear the other side of the story, click read Leven's history.

 Further land was needed to lay out a complete set of 18 holes.
-Additional property was acquired away from the coast and James Braid called upon to make the most of it.
+Additional property was acquired away from the coastline and James Braid was called upon to make the most of it.
 A visit was made to the site on March 27, 1908, and work on the new links began in October of the same year.
 The course officially opened for play on November 29, 1909.
 Within a few years, some deficiencies were rectified with additional modifications.

 The railway which ran alongside the course was closed in the 1960s.
 The club bought the land and old station from the Railway Company in 1971 allowing changes to be made to the 18th hole and to extend the practice ground.
 It could be said the course is a tale of two halves.
 The opening five holes are on classic linksland, the next nine are more parkland in nature with a return to linksland for the final four.